Topology

 Triplanar

 Converts the mesh into a triplanar primitive.
-You might lose lot of details in the process.
+You will likely lose a lot of detail in the process.

 Force cubic